adrys-lab/access-log-monitor-service/README.md

 ## Restrictions and Decisions
 * Decided to run the application out of Docker environment
     * since it has to deal with system/local files (out of docker container), so it can work then with machine log file.
-* First ideas I had for develop the service was to send the configuration arguments (such as threshold, log file path, stats report (default 10sec), alert time window (default 120sec)...) via JVM arguments, but finally they are in `application.yml` so they are configurable.
+* First idea I had for develop the service was to simply do a command line service/program, receiving arguments (args) (such as threshold, log file path, stats report (default 10sec), alert time window (default 120sec)...)
+    * via program arguments
+* Finally i decided to rely on Spring to get the benefit of all service injections and env vars configurations in `application.yml`.
+    * which allow to be configurable too as the assessment requests.
         * if they want to be override they should be replaced (`application.yml`) there and re-run the application.
+    * Also im very experienced and have deep knowledge in spring.
+        * although I could do that same approach without spring, and simply manually inject service dependencies and manually build Threads for asynchronous executions (like tailer).
+    * The spring usage allowed me to introduce Event-Driven-Architecture which:
+        * increases horizontally scalability.
+        * add fault-tolerant architecture -> if a message faults on be delivered, will be sent to its Dead Letter Queue, and can be re-processed once wanted (replaying event) or once a consumer is up again.
+        * Adds asynchronous message consumption and process.
+        * easy to add new consumers without the need to explicitly call them from the message producer.
+            * the consumers subscribed to a queue/topic will handle that message accordingly.
+                * the producer does not know who consumes that message.
 * Logs and Stats are kept in memory (explained below), so there is no Database in this service.
     * It makes easier to debug if such problem raises.
     * Also make the JVM and service not increase in java heap memory usage.